PerFuchs/safra-termination-detection-fault-tolerant/README.md

 algorithm.

 All output of the experiment lays within a folder which is called `experimentFolder`.
-In that folder one or multiple folders for each configurations exist.
+In that folder, one or multiple folders for each configuration exist.
 They are named by `<network-size>-<fault-percentage|'fs'>-<repeitions>_<...>.run` the first two parts of the name describe the configuration represented, the three points can be any name, they end with the suffix `.run`.